 Our work is part campaigning, part research, and part the work of a conventional law firm.
 We work with local partners, national and international NGOs and institutions.

 FIELD also runs an International Internship Programme, providing law students from all over the world with practical insight into environmental law.

-After six years of being a subsidiary of IIED, FIELD has reestablished itself as an independent NGO.
 Over the years, the institutional alliance has brought together FIELD’s legal expertise and IIED's knowledge in social, political and economic sciences.
 Together we have worked on many exciting environmental and development projects, and will continue to do so in the future.